Academic Year Courses

 Spoken Communication Fluency Building X X X

-Spoken Communication General American Pronunciation X X X
+Spoken Communication General American Pronunciation X X

 Spoken Communication Professional English X X X